davidpham5/blogging-is-back-baby/src/content/amplify/2026-09-07-screaming-clouds.md

   - fujifilm
   - 27mm
 ---
 I am learning more about exposure in a few photography books.
 One thing that has alluded me until recently was the ability to capture clouds.
-Today I exposed correctly and made splendid photos out of today's clouds:
+Today I exposed correctly and made splendid photos out of them:

 ![DSCF8237](https://res.cloudinary.com/dpham5/image/upload/f_auto,q_auto,w_800/blog/amplify/DSCF8237.jpeg)